igor-alexandrov/paperclip-aws/README.md

 'paperclip-aws' is a full featured storage module that supports all S3 locations (US, European and Tokio) without any additional hacking.

-Just install in and your model is ready to be stored all over ther world.

 ## Features ##

 * supports US, European and Japanese S3 instances;